smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.4.3 =
+Update if the Authenticator block vanished in Gutenberg’s Paid preview; it now renders correctly with your customisation even on the free version.

 = 1.4.2 =
 Update to get attribute labels in the Outline and a new button that instantly adds all missing Sign-Up/Edit-Account fields, saving you time when building forms.